Jakus23/alphabet-of-thought/README.md

 - recursive
 - no patterns or symbols
 - world class practices inspired by python, ymal, JSON, Clojure, SQL, org and Markup
-- ideal for working productively with computers
+- ideal for working productively

 There are 7 idea types and 7 relationship types